 The first Extreme Programming (XP) project was started March 6, 1996.
 Extreme Programming is one of several popular Agile Processes.

 Extreme Programming is successful because it stresses customer satisfaction.
 Instead of delivering everything you could possibly want on some date far in the future this process delivers the software you need as you need it.
-Extreme Programming empowers developers to confidently respond to changing customer requirements, even late in the product life cycle.
+Extreme Programming empowers developers to confidently respond to changing stakeholder requirements, even late in the product life cycle.

 Many Scrum teams that do software development add XP to support software excellence.